 To find these in the Library Catalog:

 Speeches, letters, journals, diaries, etc. of an individual may be found by looking for the name of that person as an author.

 Books which are collections of personal stories or reminiscences of an event are listed under the event with the subdivision PERSONAL NARRATIVES.
 Because it is difficult to get the subject heading exactly right, it is easiest to use keyword.

 Books which are collections of various documents from a particular country are entered under the country name with the subdivision HISTORY perhaps a time designation is next, then the subdivision SOURCES.

-Because these are complicated, you can add sources
+Because these are complicated, you can add sources to a keyword search.

 Use the S: to have your search term found in the subject field.